kiwi0fruit/misc/pdf_and_word_killer.md

 It would be nice to have best of Jupyter/Atom/Gitbook: style, design and plugins from Gitbook, server side render like in nbviewer, edit in Atom offline (plus protection from malicious javascript).

+#### UPD

+I chose ipynb as an a output format because it has decent python support, popular and can serve two purposes:

+* be viewed by nbviewer online: here it can use only js plugins,
+* be run in Jupyter: here it can also use python back end interactively.

+As about sticking to some Markdown spec: I think it's useless as there are infinite number of Markdown flavours if we are to use Pandoc filters.
+And it's really nice to use them!
+So Jupyter notebook with it's Markdown flavour is no worse than any other if we treat it as output format for pandoc/pandoctools.

 ## Afterword

 I guess some very similar propriate and even FOSS tools exist that do something similar to the idea proposed above (to some extent).
 It would be nice to know about them.